Grim Fandango: Reviews

-Grim Fandango gained critical acclaim upon its release.
-Aggregating review website Metacritic gave the game a score of 94/100.
+Grim Fandango gained acclaim.
+The aggregating review website Metacritic gave it a score of 94/100.
 Critics lauded the art direction in particular, with GameSpot rating the visual design as "consistently great".
 PC Zone emphasized the production as a whole calling the direction, costumes, characters, music, and atmosphere expertly done.
-They also commented the game would make a "superb film".
+They also said it would make a "superb film".
 The San Francisco Chronicle stated "Grim Fandango feels like a wild dance through a cartoonish film-noir adventure.
 Its wacky characters, seductive puzzle-filled plot and a nearly invisible interface allow players to lose themselves in the game just as cinemagoers might get lost in a movie."
-The Houston Chronicle, in naming Grim Fandango the best game of 1998 along with Half-Life, complimented the graphics calling them "jaw-dropping" and commented that the game "is full of both dark and light humor".
-IGN summed its review up by saying the game was the "best adventure game" it had ever seen.

-Next Generation reviewed the PC version of the game, rating it five stars out of five, and stated that "Grim Fandango is a smart, beautiful, and enjoyable adventure game that will leave you holding your breath waiting for Grim Fandango 2."
+The Houston Chronicle, in naming Grim Fandango the best game of 1998 along with Half-Life, said the graphics were "jaw-dropping" and said it was "full of both dark and light humor".
+IGN said Grim Fandago was the best adventure game it had ever seen.
+Next Generation wrote that "Grim Fandango is a smart, beautiful, and enjoyable adventure game that will leave you holding your breath waiting for Grim Fandango 2".

-The game also received criticisms from the media.
-Several reviewers noted that there were difficulties experienced with the interface, requiring a certain learning curve to get used to, and selected camera angles for some puzzles were poorly chosen.
-The use of elevators in the game was particularly noted as troublesome.
+Several reviewers had difficulties with the interface, saying it requires a learning curve, and found some camera angles poorly chosen.
+The use of elevators was particularly noted as troublesome.
 The review from Adventure Gamers expressed dislike of the soundtrack, and, at times, "found it too heavy and not well suited to the game's theme".
-A Computer and Video Games review also noted that the game had continuous and long data loading from the CD-ROM that interrupted the game and "spoils the fluidity of some sequences and causes niggling delays".
+Computer and Video Games found that the continuous and long data loading from the CD-ROM "spoils the fluidity of some sequences and causes niggling delays".

-In 1999, Next Generation listed Grim Fandango as number 26 on their "Top 50 Games of All Time", commenting that, "Grim offered adventure fans funny, touching, and infuriating moments in following its characters, and it did so through a magnificently beautiful game."